A Natural City

 Qingcheng青城 in Chinese means green city.
 The peaks stand in such a way that the mountain area resembles a natural city, surrounded by a wall.
 Covering 200 square kilometers, the scenic area of the mountain includes the Mingjiang River, woods, temples and several peaks, of which Laoxiao Ding is the highest, at 1,260 meters above sea level.

-Things to do
+Top Things to Do

-Tiansi Cave is supposed to be the place where Zhang Daoling, a famous Taoist teacher in Eastern Han Dynasty, came to preach.
-The altar, which was built during Tang Dynasty, houses statues of three legendary kings named Xuanyuan, Fuxi and Shennong and several ancient wooden and stone tablets.
-A stone statue of Zhang Daoling, dating back to Sui Dynasty, also stands in the cave’s site.
-A small singed path leading to the west will get you right at the entrance of the cave.
+The altar in the cave, which was built during the Tang Dynasty, houses statues of three legendary kings named Xuanyuan, Fuxi and Shennong; along with several ancient wooden and stone tablets.
+A stone statue of Zhang Daoling, dating back to the Sui Dynasty (581–618 AD), also stands in the cave.
+A small path leading to the west will get you right to the cave entrance.

-Although the temple was initially built during Jin Dynasty, the current structure dates back to Qing Dynasty and more specifically the period of reign of Emperor Tonzhi.
-The complex consists of a gate, a main hall, a side hall and Yuhuang building.
-The main hall houses an image of Taishanglaojun and wooden inscriptions of Taoist religious texts.
+Although the temple was originally built during the Jin Dynasty (1115－1234 AD), the current structure dates only to the Qing Dynasty and more specifically to the reign of Emperor Tongzhi (1856-1875 AD).
+The complex consists of a gate, a main hall, a side hall and the Yuhuang building.
+The main hall is home to an image of Taishanglaojun and to wooden inscriptions of Taoist religious texts.

 Back Mountain – Enjoy the Fresh Air

 Back Mountain is 15 kilometers from Front Mountain and is connected to it by a bus line.
 With much less historical interest, it is a good destination for hiking and meeting up with nature.
 Woods, streams, tea plantations and Five Dragons Gorge provide peaceful moments and fascinating views.
 A visit to Back Mountain is a good way to relax in a calm natural environment, after sightseeing at Front Mountain.